koigu/Decision-tree-model-predicting-customer-churn/README.md

-# Customer Churn Prediction — Decision Tree Tuning
+# Customer Churn Prediction: Decision Tree Tuning

 A Moringa School Data Science (Module 4) lab that builds and tunes a decision tree classifier to predict customer churn for a telecommunications company.

 ## Business Context

 Telecom companies lose significant revenue when customers churn (cancel their service).
-Since acquiring a new customer typically costs 5–25x more than retaining an existing one, this project prioritizes **recall** over precision — it's more costly to miss an at-risk customer (false negative) than to flag a loyal one unnecessarily (false positive).
+Since acquiring a new customer typically costs 5–25x more than retaining an existing one, this project prioritizes **recall** over precision: it's more costly to miss an at-risk customer (false negative) than to flag a loyal one unnecessarily (false positive).

 ## Dataset

-`telecom_churn_processed.csv` — 20,000 customer records, 13 pre-processed numeric features (account age, monthly charges, subscription tier, support calls, usage decline, contract type, etc.) and a binary `churn` target (0 = retained, 1 = churned).
+`telecom_churn_processed.csv`: 20,000 customer records, 13 pre-processed numeric features (account age, monthly charges, subscription tier, support calls, usage decline, contract type, etc.) and a binary `churn` target (0 = retained, 1 = churned).
 Class distribution is moderately imbalanced (~34% churn).

 ## Workflow

-1. **Baseline model** — Default `DecisionTreeClassifier`, evaluated with 5-fold cross-validated recall.
+1. **Baseline model**: Default `DecisionTreeClassifier`, evaluated with 5-fold cross-validated recall.
-2. **Randomized search** — Broad exploration over `criterion`, `max_depth`, `min_samples_split`, and `min_samples_leaf` to find promising hyperparameter regions.
+2. **Randomized search**: Broad exploration over `criterion`, `max_depth`, `min_samples_split`, and `min_samples_leaf` to find promising hyperparameter regions.
-3. **Grid search** — Focused search around the best randomized-search parameters to fine-tune the model.
+3. **Grid search**: Focused search around the best randomized-search parameters to fine-tune the model.
-4. **Final validation** — Best model evaluated on a held-out test set with recall score, confusion matrix, and feature importance.
+4. **Final validation**: Best model evaluated on a held-out test set with recall score, confusion matrix, and feature importance.

 ## Key Results